cstahoviak/cherno-cpp/README.md

 - See `app/93_iterators.cpp` and `app/100_maps.cpp` for examples of using structured bindings.

 ### Video #82: Singletons in C++
-- A _singleton_ (a type of _design pattern_) is a class (or struct) that you intend to only ever have a single instance of.
+- A _singleton_ (a type of [design pattern](https://refactoring.guru/design-patterns/cpp)) is a class (or struct) that you intend to only ever have a single instance of.
 - Examples of types of singleton classes:
    - A random number generator: Typically, we instantiate a random number generator once with a seed and then use that single instance (and seed) to generate sequences of random numbers.
-   - A renderer:
+   - A renderer: In a rendering or scene generation application, typically a single renderer will render all renderable objects (point sources, meshes, etc.) in the scene for each frame.
 - Singleton classes really just behave like a namespace, i.e. a single class is just a set of "global" variables and static functions that may (or may not) act upon those global variables.
 - Worth noting one important functional difference between a namespace and a singleton class.
 In a namespace, all of the data is initialized (loaded into memory when the program first starts).
 This might be undesirable sometimes when we don't want all the data initialized until we actually need it.
 In contrast, singleton instances are only loaded during the first call to the `Get()` method.
 - See tamasdemjen4242's comment for even more detail on the functional difference between singleton classses and namespaces, including thread-safe vs. non-thread-safe behavior.